Note: this program was originally designed as a 30 day program but was revised to 28 days to align with a moon cycle

 Dance has always been an important part of my life and as such it has become a integral component of my spirituality and magical practice.
 Several years ago I participated in a program in which the participants were challenged to maintain an unbroken magical practice for 30 days focused around personal transformation and blog about it.
 I chose ecstatic dance.
-While dance is something that anyone can benefit from incorporating into their life and practice, there is something about doing something every day for 30 days that really makes an impact.
+While dance is something that anyone can benefit from incorporating into their life and practice, there is something about doing something every day for a moon cycle really makes an impact.
 I have since repeated this process several times and also offered it as a free email course in the past.
 I decided to share the program here in full so that people can do the practice whenever they like.

 What is Ekstasis

 Ekastsis is the Greek work for ecstasy.
 It’s a concept that exists heavily within Greek philosophy and religion as well as Christian mysticism, all of which have informed my personal practice.
 It literally means “to stand outside oneself” and is essentially an altered state of consciousness or trance state in which one is believed to be able to achieve oneness with the divine.
 The use of altered states of consciousness as a means of assisting with spirit communion is not limited to these traditions, however.
 There are numerous ways people have used to enter this state historically including: meditation, ascetic practices such as fasting and mortification of the flesh, drumming, movement and dance, BDSM, and through the ritual use of entheogenic plants.
 It is an ideal state for performing any kind of spell-work, spirit communication, divination, or manifestation because you are more receptive.
 It is the state in which the Oracle at Delphi delivered prophecy and Catherine of Siena dictated volumes of channeled prayers.